ChaosChain/chaoschain-governance-os/docs/HEALTH_CHECK.md

 1. **Staging Environment**: The current implementation uses in-memory components even in staging mode.
 For a real staging environment, we should:
    - Connect to a PostgreSQL database for persistent storage
    - Use a proper TEE service for secure execution
-   - Connect to Goerli testnet for anchoring
+   - Connect to Sepolia testnet for anchoring

 2. **SDK Improvements**:
    - Add more comprehensive error handling